codegolf/ping/README.md

-# Pong Game in < 256 Bytes of HTML+JS
+# PING - A Game in < 256 Bytes of HTML+JS

-A super minimalistic clone of the classic Pong game in < 256 bytes of HTML and JS.
+A super minimalistic mix of the classic Pong and Breakout games (without the briks) in < 256 bytes of HTML and JS.
 Golfed by [@aemkei](http://aem1k.com).

 ### Demo